 Originally from Liverpool, I moved to Leeds to study and graduated from Leeds Beckett University.
-I started work as a HR & Employment Law Consultant, having dealt with, and being exposed to, sensitive and high value cases I quickly became a Director of HR.
+I started work as an HR & Employment Law Consultant, having dealt with, and being exposed to, sensitive and high-value cases I quickly became a Director of HR.
 I also work with fellow Directors on setting short and long term strategic priorities as well as translating key data into an effective and commercially focused approach.

-With the skills I have acquired through university and with my corporate background I believe I can bring a skill set which will encourage and challenge the Senior Leaders at the school and make me an effective member on the Board of Governors.
+With the skills, I have acquired through university and with my corporate background, I believe I can bring a skill set which will encourage and challenge the Senior Leaders at the school and make me an effective member of the Board of Governors.

 In February 2022, I was appointed as Staff Governor to the Sharp Lane Governing Board.
-In my role as TA, I have worked within Nursery, Reception and Year 1; prior to this appointment I was a Lunchtime Supervisor.
-I very much enjoy being part of a school who aspires that every child realises their potential to be the best they can be whilst undertaking their individual and unique childhood journeys.
+In my role as TA, I have worked in Nursery, Reception and Year 1; prior to this appointment, I was a Lunchtime Supervisor.
+I very much enjoy being part of a school that aspires that every child realises their potential to be the best they can be whilst undertaking their individual and unique childhood journeys.

 This is my second tenure within the Governing Board, having previously been a Parent Governor at Sharp Lane since early 2018.
 I am the mother of 3 boys aged 13, 12 and 9, all of whom have been or are being educated at Sharp Lane Primary School.
 In the role of Parent Governor, I helped guide the school through the changing of Head Teacher and the recent OFSTED inspection.
 I am very proud of what we have achieved to date and believe we can meet the challenge of our long term strategic goals.